psyking841/ibm-cos-simple-fs/README.md

 ]
 ```

-This is really awful when you are trying to get the "real objects" (i.e. those test.txt files).
+This is really awful when you are trying to get the "real objects" (i.e. those test.txt files in above example).

 ## What this library does?
-This library converts the flat representation of objects in a bucket into a tree-like data structure.
+This library adds a presentation layer above boto3, which expresses the flat representation of objects in a bucket (i.e. Python list) as a tree-like data structure.
 As such, the bucket
 can be represented as a file system, with the concepts of folders/directories and files.
-This library is able to simulate simple file
+Currently, this library is able to simulate file
 system commands such as "cd" and "ls".
 See the Usages in next section.

 For the above bucket objects, this library will represent it as